 Have a go at this!
 Join Steve Irwin’s personally-trained team on the Steve Irwin Wildlife Reserve, a pristine 335,000 acre conservation property on Queensland’s Cape York Peninsula, and observe their incredible work as they research the animals that call the reserve home.

 You will be involved with Australia Zoo’s croc research, a vital component in crocodilian research and conservation – working to protect people and crocodilian species around the world.
 Steve Irwin began crocodile research in the 1980s, and his capture and study techniques remain the world’s best to this day.
-We’ll also be surveying the reserve to see what bat species are living on the property, so far we’ve recorded some incredibly rare species, but experts are certain there are more to be found!

 This expedition gives you the amazing opportunity to join Steve’s crew on the largest and most successful croc research project in the world.
 Watch as our team of experts conduct this world-renowned crocodile research and unlock secrets regarding diet, movement patterns and much more to aid in the conservation of these incredible apex predators.